 SIDENOTE.
 We took an in-depth look at crafting headers and Call-to-Actions in our post about Creating Banners that Drive CTR, so make sure you check it out for more tips & tricks.

 Most of this interaction is subconscious.
-We effortlessly interact with most websites or apps because we already did it a thousand times, and we know how most of them work.
+We effortlessly interact with most websites or apps because we have already done it a thousand times, and we know how most of them work.

-UI Elements are usually classified in 4 main categories:
+UI Elements are usually classified into 4 main categories:

-- Input Controls such as dropdown lists, text fields, checkboxes;
+- Input Controls: dropdown lists, text fields, and checkboxes

-- Informational components such as tooltips, notifications or message boxes;
+- Informational components: tooltips, notifications, or message boxes

 When designing your interface, some elements might be more appropriate than others.
 Try to sketch and plan ahead what type of elements you should use to provide a smooth user experience.